Caesarea Maritima: Classical antiquity

-King Herod built the two jetties of the harbour between 22 and 15 BCE, and in 10/9 BCE he dedicated the city and harbour to Emperor Augustus (sebastos is Greek for Augustus).
+Herod built the two jetties of the harbour between 22 and 15 BCE, and in 10/9 BCE he dedicated the city and harbour to Emperor Augustus (sebastos is Greek for augustus).
 The pace of construction was impressive considering the project's size and complexity.
 At its height, Sebastos was one of the most impressive harbours of its time.
 It had been constructed on a coast that had no natural harbours and served as an important commercial harbour in antiquity, rivaling Cleopatra's harbour at Alexandria.
-Josephus wrote: "Although the location was generally unfavorable, [Herod] contended with the difficulties so well that the solidity of the construction could not be overcome by the sea, and its beauty seemed finished off without impediment."
+Josephus writes: "Although the location was generally unfavorable, [Herod] contended with the difficulties so well that the solidity of the construction could not be overcome by the sea, and its beauty seemed finished off without impediment."

 When it was built in the 1st century BCE, the harbour of Sebastos ranked as the largest artificial harbour built in the open sea, enclosing around 100,000 m2.

 The breakwaters were made of lime and pozzolana, a type of volcanic ash, set into an underwater concrete.
 Herod imported over 24,000 m3 of pozzolana from the name-giving town of Puteoli, today Pozzuoli in Italy, to construct the two breakwaters: the southern one 500 meter, and the northern one 275 meter long.

 A shipment of this size would have required at least 44 shiploads of 400 tons each.
 Herod also had 12,000 m3 of local kurkar stone quarried to make rubble and 12,000 m3 of slaked lime mixed with the pozzolana.

 Architects had to devise a way to lay the wooden forms for the placement of concrete underwater.
 One technique was to drive stakes into the ground to make a box and then fill it with pozzolana concrete bit by bit.
 However, this method required many divers to hammer the planks to the stakes underwater and large quantities of pozzolana were necessary.

 Another technique was a double planking method used in the northern breakwater.
 On land, carpenters would construct a box with beams and frames on the inside and a watertight, double-planked wall on the outside.
 This double wall was built with a 23 cm gap between the inner and outer layer.